carli2/bashbundle/README.md

 `bbrun [bashbundle file] [versions folder]`

+* execute the bundle if it's newer than the latest executed version and if the package is correctly signed
 * Bashbundle looks for authorized signing keys in /etc/bashbundle/keys
 * versions for each bundle are stored in the version folder (use /etc/bashbundle/versions for global and ~/.bashbundle/versions for local packages)